Arthropod fact sheet

 Insects are useful for pollination, produce useful substances like honey, silk, wax, dyes, and pigments.
 They control other pests, are scavengers, provide food, and are used in genetic studies.
 Four-fifths of all animals on the Earth are from this class.
 There are over one million species of insects.
 There may be from 500-2000 insects on one square meter of land.
 This make a total of 4,000,000 on one acre.

 Insects have many harmful effects.
 One of the most recognized is the damage they do to crops.
 They eat millions of dollars of crops every day.
 As incredible as this seems, most insects will feed only on certain plants and some only on one variety.
 One example of an insect that has been in Nebraska for millions of years and not done much damage until recently is the Colorado potato beetle.
 This insect normally feeds on the buffalo burr plant, but has adapted to feed on potatoes.
-This bad news for the potato growers and good news for the buffalo burr.
+This is bad news for the potato growers and good news for the buffalo burr.

 Besides eating crops insects spread disease.
 Flies infect many animals.
 The screw worm infects cattle, the mosquito infects humans with sleeping sickness, yellow fever, malaria, and encephalitis.
 Fleas infect people with bubonic plague and lice with typhus.
 Some insects also harm humans by stinging and may cause allergic reactions.